aswin-asokan/legal-text-summarizer/readme.md

 ---

 **NOTE:**
-> While the current model demonstrates promising results, it is not without limitations—such as occasionally omitting statutes or articles during tokenization.
-Further fine-tuning with a larger and more diverse dataset is recommended to enhance its reliability and performance.
+> While Nyaytra demonstrates promising results, it still has limitations—such as occasional omission of statutes or legal articles during tokenization.
+Further fine-tuning with more diverse and representative legal datasets is advised to enhance its robustness and accuracy.